mitrisdev/d54/README.md

 The game controller consisted of a wooden box with 4 lighted switches placed near the Great Sail, about 70 meters from the front of the Green Building.
 The output from the switches was sent over the wireless network to a computer which ran the game and generated the output for the display.

 The software released here is extremely similar to what was running for the hack.
-All code that actually communicates with the display has been removed.
+The code that actually communicates with the display has been removed.
 The released code includes the display plugin API which allows one to write and preview a plugin which would be compatible with the actual display.
 The MITris game plugin as well as a simple test plugin are also included.

 # Installation and Usage #